boristsr/gdcorner-website/_posts/jenkins-home-lab/2019-12-27-JenkinsHomeLab-P1-MasterSetup.md

 cat /var/jenkins_home/secrets/initialAdminPassword
 ```

-Copy the output of this command, as this is the initial password we will need when logging into jenkins.
+Copy the output of this command, as this is the initial password we will need when logging into Jenkins.

 Run the exit command to close this terminal